-IFRS 9's impairment requirements use more forward-looking information to recognize expected credit losses, the 'expected credit loss model' replaces IAS 39's 'incurred loss model'.
+IFRS 9's impairment requirements use forward-looking information to recognize expected credit losses'.

-Recognition of credit losses is no longer dependent on the Corporation first identifying a credit loss event.
-Instead the Corporation considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.
+Recognition of credit losses is not dependent on the Corporation first identifying a credit loss event.
+Instead the Corporation considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the financial instrument.